AlexeyMK/alexeymk.com/_posts/2015-10-05-flystein-saved-me-over-1000-dollars-on-flight-costs-and-all-they-got-was-this-blog-post.md

 ---
+date: 2015-10-05 20:53:30
+description: I spent about half an hour on Skyscanner and Google Flights, and couldn’t find flights for less than about $3,000.
+Which is a lot.
+At roughly the same time, Vlad from Flystein reached out and offered to help Hacker Paradise participants book flights.
+So I tried the service out.
 layout: post
-title: !
-'Flystein saved me over 1000 dollars on flight costs and all they got was this blog post'
 published: true
-description: "I spent about half an hour on Skyscanner and Google Flights, and couldn’t find flights for less than about $3,000.
-Which is a lot.
-At roughly the same time, Vlad from Flystein reached out and offered to help Hacker Paradise participants book flights.
-So I tried the service out."
-date: 2015-10-05 20:53:30
 tags:
- - nomads
- - flights
+- review
- - advice
+- personal-productivity
+title: Flystein saved me over 1000 dollars on flight costs and all they got was this blog post
 ---

 I found myself planning a series of flights for [Hacker Paradise](http://www.hackerparadise.org/), flying from Tel Aviv –> New York –> San Francisco –> Tokyo –> Tel Aviv with a few days of flexibility for when to take each flight.
 I spent about half an hour on Skyscanner and Google Flights, and couldn’t find flights for less than about $3,000.
 Which is a lot.
 At roughly the same time, Vlad from Flystein reached out and offered to help Hacker Paradise participants book flights.
 So I tried the service out.